Kivalina, Alaska: Orange goo

 On August 4, 2011, it was reported that residents of the city of Kivalina had seen a strange orange goo wash up on the shores.
 According to the Associated Press, "Tests have been conducted on the substance on the surface of the water in Kivalina.
 City Administrator Janet Mitchell told the Associated Press that the substance has also shown up in some residents' rain buckets."
 On August 8, 2011, Associated Press reported that the substance consisted of millions of microscopic eggs.
 Later, officials of the National Oceanic and Atmospheric Administration (NOAA) confirmed that the orange colored materials were some kind of crustacean eggs or embryos, but subsequent examination resulted in a declaration that the substance consisted of spores from a possibly undescribed species of rust fungus, later revealed to be Chrysomyxa ledicola.

 Sea level rise and coastal erosion

-On numerous occasions the community has been inundated by storm surges and been forced to evacuate.
+On numerous occasions, the community has been inundated by storm surges and forced to evacuate.
 While the risk of inundation from sea water has always existed, storms caused extensive flooding in 1970, 1976, 2002, 2004, and spurred a village-wide evacuation in 2007.
 To slow erosion, the US Army Corps of Engineers conducted a rip-rap revetment project along the tip of the barrier island and adjacent to the airport.